Himanshu2ht/Sem_2/cpp.md

         }
         throw invalid_argument("Not a right-angled triangle.");
     }

-    // Function to calculate the area using Heron's formula double calculateAreaUsingHeronsFormula() const {
+    double calculateAreaUsingHeronsFormula() const {
         double s = (side1 + side2 + side3) / 2; // Semi-perimeter
         double area = sqrt(s * (s - side1) * (s - side2) * (s - side3));
         return area;
     }

-    // Function to check if the triangle is right-angled (using Pythagoras theorem) bool isRightAngled() const {
+    bool isRightAngled() const {
         double a = side1, b = side2, c = side3;

-        // Check if the triangle satisfies the Pythagoras theorem if (a * a + b * b == c * c || a * a + c * c == b * b || b * b + c * c == a * a) {
+        if (a * a + b * b == c * c || a * a + c * c == b * b || b * b + c * c == a * a) {
             return true;
         }
         return false;
     }
-    // Overloading the assignment operator

     Triangle& operator=(const Triangle& other) {
         if (this != &other) {
             side1 = other.side1;